 Collaborative Note Taking

 Learners can help support the learning environment and highlight important aspects of the course through collaborative note taking for each module or lesson.
 This can look like a collective document that all learners have access to edit or add to, or a discussion forum for each module where high-level key points and takeaways are shared and discussed.
-Learners can be groups by seminar section for larger courses, to support the accessibility of the document and to not have too many people in one document at the same time.
+Learners can be grouped by seminar section for larger courses, to support the accessibility of the document and to not have too many people in one document at the same time.

 The benefit of this activity and pedagogical model is it allows learners to reflect on what was meaningful content and concepts to them, how that could be different than others in their classroom, and also help support a shared resource that can be helpful for all learners in reviewing information for tests, exams, or final assignments like projects or presentations.